rduplain/memo/startups-for-people-with-problems.md

 notes][safe-notes] are one such solution, even with their [own problems][safe-note-problems].
 The idea is to defer a more firm valuation until a later date.
-More broadly, a convertible note allows a founding team to "borrow" money with intent to convert the debt into equity at a future round.
+More broadly, a convertible note allows a founding team to "borrow" money with intent to convert the debt into equity at a future round, discounting the price of equity (e.g. 20%) at the next round of investment for having taken a risk in putting money in early.

 [safe-notes]: https://www.ycombinator.com/documents/
 [safe-note-problems]: https://techcrunch.com/2017/07/08/why-safe-notes-are-not-safe-for-entrepreneurs/